-Note: EPA remains committed to including attributes related to other aspects of product performance in ENERGY STAR specifications to ensure that overall product performance is maintained relative to a non-qualifying product.
+Note: While energy efficiency remains the basis upon which top performers are selected, EPA addresses attributes related to other aspects of product performance in ENERGY STAR specifications as applicable to ensure that overall product performance is maintained relative to a non-qualifying product.
 By including additional attributes, the ENERGY STAR program seeks to avoid associating the label with models of poor quality or models with features that are not compatible with broadly held consumer or societal interests, thereby preserving the influence of the label in the market.
-In response to significant stakeholder concern that placement of toxicity and recyclability requirements in the product eligibility criteria would hinder international harmonization, EPA is proposing that these criteria reside instead in the ENERGY STAR Partner Commitment document, which is unique to the US market.
-As such, EPA has removed the Toxicity and Recyclability requirements from the eligibility criteria.
-Further, in response to feedback, EPA notes in the Partner Commitment document that it is the Agency's intention to harmonize with EU RoHS and that the toxicity and recyclability requirements are not subject to third-party certification.
+In response to stakeholder concern that placement of toxicity and recyclability requirements in the product eligibility criteria could hinder international harmonization, EPA is proposing that these criteria reside instead in the ENERGY STAR Displays Partner Commitment document, which is unique to the US market.
+As such, EPA has removed section 3.7, Toxicity and Recyclability requirements from the Displays eligibility criteria.
+Further, in response to feedback, EPA notes that it is the Agency's intention to harmonize with EU RoHS, and that the toxicity and recyclability requirements are not subject to third-party certification.